akjha992/cardkeep/PRD.md

 ### 5.2 Card Display
 - [ ] Cards are displayed in a vertical scrollable list (one card per row)
 - [ ] Each card looks like a physical credit card (standard credit card dimensions)
-- [ ] Bank logo is displayed in top-right corner (placeholder logos for now)
 - [ ] Card number is masked by default showing last 4 digits (**** **** **** 1234)
-- [ ] Card number can be revealed (tap to toggle by default, configurable)
 - [ ] CVV display is configurable (always visible or tap to reveal)
 - [ ] Card shows expiry date, cardholder name, card type
 - [ ] User-selected card colors are applied